 Long-distance caregiving has its own set of difficulties.
 So be prepared to practice a lot of patience, and here is a list of seven things to bear in mind if you find yourself in the job of long-distance caregiving.

 - Make a list of the top priority tasks that need to be done to help the person you are caring for and make their lives easier and more comfortable.

 - Plan your visits without forgetting your own needs and responsibilities

 - Engage in fun activities to do while visiting the one you’re caring for.

 - Stay in touch regularly, and be sure they know they can contact you whenever they need someone to talk to or have questions.
 Speak slowly and walk them through what they need help with patience and kindness.

-- Organize paperwork for legal, financial, and access to healthcare records for assisting them from afar (Health Surrogate, Power of Attorney, and HIPAA related documents you need signed and documented.
+- Organize paperwork for legal, financial, and access to healthcare records for assisting them from afar (Health Surrogate, Power of Attorney, and HIPAA-related documents you need to be signed and documented.